Computational and Applied Mathematics

 Careers

-The highest paying jobs for Computational and Applied Mathematics majors include Actuaries, Mathematicians and Statisticians.
+The highest paying jobs for Computational and Applied Mathematics majors include Natural Sciences Managers, Actuaries and Mathematicians.
 However, something else to think about is how much demand there is for specific careers.
-Jobs that are in high need that a degree in Computational and Applied Mathematics can prepare you for are Mathematical Science Teachers, Postsecondary, Natural Sciences Managers and Statisticians.
+Jobs that are in high need that a degree in Computational and Applied Mathematics can prepare you for are Mathematical Science Teachers, Postsecondary, Data Scientists and Natural Sciences Managers.

 Top Paying Careers